glynawe/Vanilla/altsyntax/vanilla0.md

 | `true`   |                                                                   |
 | `false`  |                                                                   |

-The constant `nil` may be assigned to any reference variable.
+The constant `nil` may be assigned to any pointer variable.
 A variable containing `nil` must not be dereferenced.

 The values of `minint`, `maxint` and `lenint` are implementation-dependant.